Rafi Peer: Early life and education

-Rafi was born in Rawalpindi and grew up in lahore.
-He studied at Government College, Lahore during his time at this institution, Peer became involved with the Khilafat Movement and the All-India Muslim League.
+Rafi was born in Rawalpindi and grew up in Lahore.
+He studied at Government College, Lahore and during his time at this institution, Peer became involved with the Khilafat Movement and the All-India Muslim League.
 He also began his initial work as a writer.

 His father, Pir Taj-ud-Din, was a respected lawyer in the High Court and a leading intellectual involved in the political awakening of the subcontinent.
-Peer came from a family of intellectuals and was associated with key figures in the movement for Pakistan, such as Muhammad Ali Jinnah and Allama Muhammad Iqbal.
+Peer came from a family of intellectuals and was associated with key figures in the Pakistan Movement, such as Muhammad Ali Jinnah and Allama Muhammad Iqbal.

 In 1916, he went to England to study law at King's College, Cambridge.
 His proud Indian heritage led to friction with his British rulers, culminating in a scuffle that ended his time there after three years.

-After studying law in England then he went to Germay and attended Heidelberg University there he studied philosophy, he wrote plays in multiple languages, including Sanskrit, Punjabi, Urdu, English, and German.
-Then he moved permanently to Germany in the early 1920s, he met Austrian-American director Max Reinhardt, a pioneer of modern European drama.
+After studying law in England, he went to Germany and attended Heidelberg University there he studied philosophy; he wrote plays in multiple languages, including Sanskrit, Punjabi, Urdu, English, and German.
+He moved permanently to Germany in the early 1920s, he met Austrian-American director Max Reinhardt, a pioneer of modern European drama.
 Impressed by Reinhardt's work, Peer chose to abandon his conservative family's expectations for a conventional career and trained with Reinhardt to become an actor.
 This experience provided him with an extensive knowledge of Western theater.